Think-and-Dev/gitbook-docs-test/docs/abis/MoCInrate.md

 ### calcFullRedeemInterestValue

-This function calculates the interest to return if a user redeem all Btcx in existance
+This function calculates the interest to return if a user redeem all RiskProx in existance

 ```js
 function calcFullRedeemInterestValue(bytes32 bucket) internal view